-Why sympathy?
-Policy making is difficult and frustrating, whether in government or in business.
+Policy making is therefore often difficult and frustrating, whether in government or in business.
 It can feel like a game of snakes and ladders in which occasional rapid process up the policy ladder is all too often followed by rapid descent down the snake of an unforeseen problem.
 The purpose of this website is to help you navigate your way up this board and implement successful polices.
 It accordingly:-

-A fourth section offers more detailed advice, including for those who want to influence government policy from outside and for those who want to understand EU policy making.
+It also offers more detailed advice for those who want to influence government policy from outside, and for those who want to understand EU policy making

 You can access most of the documents on this website via the menus in the grey boxes below.
 There is also a comprehensive online library and this online search facility: